EventStore/documentation/docs/README.md

       details: Use EventStoreDB's HTTP API to interact with the database using any language or stack.
       link: /http/

-footer: Copyright © Event Store Limited
+footer: Copyright © Kurrent, Inc
 ---